 Moreover, any complex surface $(M, J)$ obtained by the above construction admits a unique ALE Ricci-flat K\"ahler metric in any K\"ahler class $\Omega.$ \end{thm}

-The classification of ALE Ricci-flat K\"ahler surfaces \cite{ALE} is in direct correspondence with the explicit description of quotient singularities which admit $\QQ-$Gorenstein smoothings, which is due to Koll\'ar and Shepherd-Barron \cite{ksb}.
+The underlying complex surfaces in the above classification are in direct correspondence \cite{ALE} with the list of quotient singularities which admit $\QQ-$Gorenstein smoothings, which is due to Koll\'ar and Shepherd-Barron \cite{ksb}.
 Following their terminology, we call such singularities of class $T$.
 The possible singularities are either rational double points, i.e. singularities of type $A_k, D_k, E_6, E_7$ and $E_8$, or finite cyclic singularities of the type $\dfrac1{dn^2}(1,dnm-1).$ The rational double points correspond to the case when the surfaces $M$ are simply connected, and then the metrics are hyperk\"ahler.
 They are associated to Gorenstein smoothings and have trivial canonical line bundle.
 In the second case, the surfaces $M$ have finite cyclic fundamental group and the metrics are non-hyperk\"ahler.
 They are $\QQ-$Gorenstein smoothings, and have torsion canonical line bundle.

-The ALE Ricci-flat K\"ahler metrics were explicitly constructed by Eguchi-Hanson, Gibbons-Hawking, Hitchin and Kronheimer \cite{egha,giha,hit,kron1} in the simply connected case.
+The ALE Ricci-flat K\"ahler metrics on open complex surfaces were explicitly constructed by Eguchi-Hanson, Gibbons-Hawking, Hitchin and Kronheimer \cite{egha,giha,hit,kron1} in the simply connected case.
 In \cite{ALE}, the second author completes the list in the non-simply connected case by adding the free quotients of certain $A-$type manifolds.
-The ALE property was used in an essential way to obtain both the classification and the uniqueness of the ALE Ricci-flat K\"ahler metric in a given K\"ahler cohomology class.
-Both the hyperk\"ahler manifolds of type $A_k$ and $D_k$ \cite{haw, ch-hi}, and the non-hyperk\"ahler manifolds \cite{ALE} admit asymptotically locally flat (ALF) Ricci-flat K\"ahler metrics, which have cubic volume growth.
-The ALE and the ALF metrics are given by explicit formulas \cite{egha, giha, hit, haw,ch-hi}.
+The above classification is based on the theory of twistor spaces \cite{kron1,kron2, ALE}.